Atlantic County, New Jersey: History

 Since the 6th millennium BC, Native American people have inhabited New Jersey.
 By the 17th century, the Absegami tribe of the Unalachtigo Lenape tribe – "people near the ocean" – stayed along the streams and back bays of what is now Atlantic County.
 The group referred to the broader area as Scheyichbi – "land bordering the ocean".
 European settlement by the Dutch, Sweden, and England contributed to the demise of the indigenous people.
 In 1674, West Jersey was established, and its provincial government designated the court of Burlington County in 1681, splitting off Gloucester County five years later from the southern portion.
 This county was bounded by the Mullica River to the north, the Atlantic Ocean to the east, and the Great Egg Harbor River and Tuckahoe River to the south.
 Great Egg Harbour Township, also called New Weymouth and later just Egg Harbor, was designated in 1693 from the eastern portions of Gloucester County.

-The region's early Europeansettlers, many of them Quakers, lived along the area's waterways.
+The region's early European settlers, many of them Quakers, lived along the area's waterways.
 In 1695, John Somers purchased 300 acre of land on the northern shore of the Great Egg Harbor Bay in 1695, the same year he began ferry service across the bay to Cape May County.
 His son, Richard, built Somers Mansion between 1720 and 1726, which is the oldest home in existence in the county.
 Daniel Leeds first surveyed the coastal waters of Egg Harbor in 1698, eventually finding Leeds Point.
-In 1735 according to folklore, Mother Leeds gave birth and cursed her 13th child in Leeds Point, which became known as the Jersey Devil.
+In 1735, according to folklore, Mother Leeds gave birth to her 13th child in the area during a strange thunderstorm; this child would become the Jersey Devil.
 In the early 18th century, George May founded Mays Landing.

 In 1774, the northern portion of Egg Harbor Township became Galloway Township.
 In 1785, residents in what is now Atlantic County requested to split from Gloucester County to the New Jersey legislature, wanting a local court.
 Mays Landing – the region's largest community at the time, had more saloons than churches.
 Criminals could escape custody before reaching Gloucester City on a four-day wagon ride.
 In 1798, the western portion split off to become Weymouth Township, and in 1813, the northwestern portion partitioned to become Hamilton Township.
 On February 7, 1837, the New Jersey legislature designated Atlantic County from Galloway, Hamilton, Weymouth, and Egg Harbor townships, choosing Mays Landing as the county seat.
 In the same year, the Board of Freeholders was established as the county government.
 As of the 1830 census, the townships making up Atlantic County only had a population of 8,164, making it the least populated New Jersey county.
 By that time, a continuous line of houses extended from Somers Point to Absecon.